 This guide describes how to distribute Android App Bundles (AABs) to testers using the Firebase CLI.
 The CLI tool lets you specify testers and release notes for a build, then distributes the build accordingly.

-To follow this guide, you'll need to have access to a Google Play account for which you're an Admin or Owner, and an app that's been published on the Play account.
+To follow this guide, you need the following prerequisites: access to a Firebase project (Owner or Firebase Admin), access to a Google Play developer account (Owner or Admin), and an app that's in a published state in Google Play.

 About distributing Android App Bundles